cite-architecture/lcs-scs/README.md

 [GPL 3.0](https://opensource.org/licenses/gpl-3.0.html)

-Using, building, testing
+## Using, building, testing

-ohco2 is compiled for both the JVM and ScalaJS using scala 2.11.
-Binaries for all platforms are available from jcenter.
-If you are using sbt, include Resolver.jcenterRepoin your list of resolvers
+`lcs-scs` is compiled for both the JVM and ScalaJS using scala 2.10, 2.11 and 2.12.

-resolvers += Resolver.jcenter
-and add this to your library dependencies:

-"edu.holycross.shot.cite" %% "ohco2" % VERSION
-For maven, ivy or gradle equivalents, refer to https://bintray.com/neelsmith/maven/ohco2.

-To build from source and test for a given version, use normal sbt commands (compile, test ...).
+To build from source and test for a given version, use normal sbt commands (`compile`, `test` ...).

 You can also test or run tasks against all versions, using + before the task name.
-E.g., sbt "+ test" runs the test task against all versions.
+E.g., `sbt "+ test"` runs the test task against all versions.

-ohco2 is used by the CITE library manager scm.
-The scm wiki at https://github.com/cite-architecture/scm/wiki includes examples of how to create an ohco2 TextRepository from local files in various formats.